ABS Overseas Migration methodology, 2024-25

 185k permanent places, over 70% Skill stream, and skills recognition reforms.

-306k NOM, 568k arrivals, 263k departures, and 157k temporary-student arrivals.
+306k NOM, 568k arrivals, 263k departures, 157k temporary-student arrivals, and a national migrant-arrivals sex ratio of 98.

 Lifetime GDP and fiscal impacts by permanent migrant stream.